hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 As with the blancmange, I think it's worth mentioning the convergence issues at play (power series radius of convergence, uniform convergence for term-by-term differentiation) without belabouring them.
-On a first exposure, a quagmire of technical conditions will spoil the magic!
-A numerical check can be just as convincing.
+On a first exposure, a quagmire of technical conditions will spoil the magic, and a numerical check can be just as convincing.

 Is this pedagogically sound?
 I find the hiking analogy helpful here.
 Rigour is something like a heavy *safety harness* for mountain climbing.